UBGidado/Cognitive-Distortions-vs-Relationship-Analysis/README.md

 ## Code

-The code submitted for reproducibility of our results is anonymized and included in this supplementary material.
 The code is organized into the following notebooks, structured under a common directory `supplementary/`:

-- `notebook_layer1.ipynb` – Contains code for [Layer 1 Name/Function, e.g., Preprocessing or Entity Extraction]
+- `notebook_layer1.ipynb` – Contains code for data preprocessing, relation extraction, layer 1 clusters of the relationships
-- `notebook_layer2.ipynb` – Implements [Layer 2, e.g., Role Labeling or Relation Tagging]
+- `notebook_layer2.ipynb` – Contains analyses layer 1, layer 2 clusters (subclusters of layer 1), visualizations, and statistical analysis
-- `notebook_layer3.ipynb` – Implements [Layer 3, e.g., Post-processing or Visualization]
+- `notebook_layer3.ipynb` – Contains layer 3 clusters (subclusters of layer 2), visualizations, and statistical analysis

 Each notebook is self-contained and includes explanations and outputs for reproducibility.